LTE vs. WiFi

 • Routers or Controllers: A modem handles linking internet traffic.
 A router/controller creates an internal network of devices, divided by internal IP addresses, and routes incoming data to those devices.
 Routers/controllers handle complex network management functions like dynamic routing, firewall protection, and network authentication.

 • Wireless Access Points: Access points serve as the primary contact devices for users.
-At wireless access points, devices like computers, laptops, Wi-Fi-enabled tablets and phones can send and receive network traffic and connect to other devices on that network and the wider internet.
+At wireless access points, devices like computers, laptops, WiFi-enabled tablets and phones can send and receive network traffic and connect to other devices on that network and the wider internet.

 • Network Cabling: Routers and other devices can connect to a modem or gateway through physical cabling.
-These cables, often referred to as “low-voltage cabling,” are solid and reliable so that a device like a router maintains a connection to the incoming internet while broadcasting Wi-Fi signals.
+These cables, often referred to as “low-voltage cabling,” are solid and reliable so that a device like a router maintains a connection to the incoming internet while broadcasting WiFi signals.

-The latest version of Wi-Fi technology, dubbed Wi-Fi 6 (or Wi-Fi 6e for the expanded version) by the Wi-Fi Alliance, is actually the marketing name of the newest wireless broadcasting standard released by the Institute of Electrical and Electronics Engineers, called IEEE 802.11ax.
+The latest version of WiFi technology, dubbed WiFi 6 (or WiFi 6e for the expanded version) by the WiFi Alliance, is actually the marketing name of the newest wireless broadcasting standard released by the Institute of Electrical and Electronics Engineers, called IEEE 802.11ax.
 This latest standard provides higher throughput and lower latency and targets large wireless LANs in public areas, offices, and apartment complexes.

-Wi-Fi 6 is expected to support up to four times the number of devices its predecessor could, as well as an increase in theoretical bandwidth of up to 9.6 Gbps.
-Additionally, Wi-Fi 6e will support device connections on the 6 GHz frequency band, expanding internet coverage for compatible devices.
+WiFi 6 is expected to support up to four times the number of devices its predecessor could, as well as an increase in theoretical bandwidth of up to 9.6 Gbps.
+Additionally, WiFi 6e will support device connections on the 6 GHz frequency band, expanding internet coverage for compatible devices.

-What Is LTE, 4G, and 5G?
+What Iis LTE, 4G, and 5G?

 LTE is a form of mobile wireless connection that uses an internet-like protocol to transmit data to mobile devices.
 Cellular towers broadcast signals at different frequencies and logically partitioned into “cells” that help manage connections and interference for hundreds of devices.
 These towers then support several different channels of data transmission for these devices, including data streaming, digital voice and others.
 Likewise, speciality hardware and authentication approaches (notably, SIM cards) support the connection of a wide range of mobile devices scattered over a broad physical area.